JLuebben/Floppy/README.md

         ...
          def run(self):
             super(MyNode, self).run()
-            self._MyInput1 # is a reference to the accordingly named input.
-The object will have the appropriate type. self._MyInput2 # is a reference to the accordingly named input.
-The object will have the appropriate type. self._MyOutput1(1) # will set the value of the output with the corresponding name to 1.
-The type must match. self._MyOutput1(True) # will set the value of the output with the corresponding name to True.
+            self.i_MyInput1.value # is a reference to the accordingly named input value.
+The object will have the appropriate type. self.i_MyInput2.value # is a reference to the accordingly named input value.
+The object will have the appropriate type. self.o_MyOutput1 = 1 # will set the value of the output with the corresponding name to 1.
+The type must match. self.o_MyOutput1 = True # will set the value of the output with the corresponding name to True.
 The type must match.
 ```
 Within the body of the 'run' method any legal Python3 code can be executed.
 Keep in mind that the method will most likely be executed
 in a seperate thread.
 To get the most out of that feature it is recommended to use subprocesses and/or C-library calls whenever reasonable.